taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 The tasks that must be run on the CI pipeline as well, can be easily put there with a simple `make <stuff>` call.
 No need to copy the entire set of commands and try to remember the exact set of parameters when building the application.

-In my personal experience, the other way around isn't so rare as well: I implement in the Makefile something that I want to run in the CI pipeline.
+In my personal experience, the other way around isn't so rare as well:
+I implement in the Makefile something that I want to run in the CI pipeline.
 With the Makefile it is easy to test the command locally until it is ready to be tested in the usually slower remote environment.
-It helps me troubleshooting a good amount of problems faster, leaving to work on the CI steps just to fix some authentication or other environment setup issues.
+It helps me troubleshooting a good amount of problems faster, leaving to work on the CI environment mostly to fix some authentication issues or very specific configuration.

 ### Customization